Level Up Your Approach: 7 Winning Enterprise SEO Strategies for B2B Brands

 For best results, you should identify the top-performing pages on your site that generate the most traffic.
 For example, you may publish a report highlighting annual statistics or trends that attract interest and becomes a top-performing piece of content for you.
 Still, it will need to be updated each year to continue to deliver value and drive traffic.
 You should also refresh seasonal pages—like event promotions or content focused around a given holiday—that draw traffic at specific times.
 Create a plan to update these pages quarterly or annually based on bandwidth, content needs, and search interest.

 Use Conductor's SEO platform to closely monitor search performance and know which pages need attention with real-time alerts.
 Drops in search engine rankings, click-through rates, time on page, pages visited, or other key metrics are all clues that content maintenance is needed ASAP.

 Also, look for broken links that can frustrate visitors and prevent search crawlers from understanding your site structure.
 Have a process in place, so you regularly replace 404s with authoritative, relevant links as soon as you become aware of the issue.
-Take opportunities to refresh content to stay current with the latest trends and data.
+Take opportunities to refresh content to stay current with and data.
 Double-check that your keywords are still relevant and drawing traffic.
 If not, adjust and ensure your content, and on-page SEO elements reflect your new keyword targets.

 Getting B2B SEO right

 Today, SEO needs to be the foundation of your digital B2B marketing strategy, not an afterthought.
 With all the digital competition vying for your prospects' attention, you can't leave your organic rankings to chance and hope your prospects find you.
 Instead, you need a robust and multi-faceted SEO strategy to achieve quick wins and long-term traction.